Floyd-Fish/ST7789-STM32/README.md

 for a simple test, you could refer ST7789_Test() function in while(1).
 **Don't forget to refer `ST7789_Init();` before you use any functions...**

-This code has been tested on 240x240 IPS screen.
+This code has been tested on 240x240 & 170x320 LCD screens.
 You can look into **demo** directory for details.

-Test conditions:
-- STM32F103C8T6
-- Keil MDK5
+> DMA is only useful under huge dataflow conditions, e.g: Clear full screen or draw a bitmap.
+> Most MCUs doesn't have a large RAM, so a  framebuffer is "cut" into pieces, e.g: a 240x5 pixel buffer for a 240x240 screen.

 ## **Important**